Skip to content

 Append protocol primitives

 appendOpen(), appendData(), appendFlush(), and appendClose() stream rows efficiently.
-In 2.1 you can omit column types; server metadata is used automatically.
+Since 2.1, you can omit column types; server metadata is used automatically. appendData() and appendDataByTime() send data packets immediately when called. appendFlush() is a synchronization point that checks pending responses for already-sent append data.

 #!/usr/bin/env python3